viam-modules/viamrtsp/README.md

 ```

 ### Preview DoCommand
 The `Preview` DoCommand is used to get a preview image of the camera stream.
-You can copy over the attributes section generated from `DiscoverResources` into the `Preview` DoCommand.
+You can copy over the attributes section generated from `DiscoverResources` into the command.
 The `rtsp_address` is the only required field.

 ```json
 {